– A beginner’s guide.

 Although considered that the primary function of the computer is to get the diver to the surface without any residual or long-term effects of DCS.

 One more point before you read the next section of this lesson is what Dr. W. Gerth alleged about the process of acceptable risks on decompression models: “In the U.S. Navy in the ‘noise’ of our risk of DCS estimates we include factors such as what the diver ate for breakfast, body temperature, etc. Then we assert that the model that we use prescribes schedules that are within an acceptable risk of DCS and we say that anybody can dive that profile – that will be your mean risk of DCS with such and such an error.
-We are not going to live long enough to get enough data to parameterize a model to incorporate all of the different factors that have been posited as controlling DCS risk.”
+We are not going to live long enough to get enough data to parameterize a model to incorporate all the varied factors that have been posited as controlling DCS risk.”

 Before you choose a computer, you should ask yourself: